mzmine/mzmine_documentation/docs/module_docs/gapfill_peak_finder/gap-filling.md

 Maximum allowed deviation from the expected peak shape in chromatographic direction.

 ### m/z tolerance
-m/z range which will be applied when searching for the possible peak in the raw data.
+m/z range which will be applied when searching for the possible feature in the raw data.

 ### Retention time tolerance
-Retention time range when searching for the possible peak in the raw data.
+Retention time range when searching for the possible feature in the raw data.

 ### Minimum data points
 Feature will be used for gap filling only if it satisfies the set minimum number of data points.

-:material-lightbulb: Usually lower number of data points is used.
+:material-lightbulb: Usually a lower number of data points is used compared to the primary feature finding workflow with the resolvers.

 ### Original fature lits
-User can either keep, remove or process in place of the original feature list.
+User can either keep, remove, or process in place of the original feature list.
+The latter two increase memory efficiency and throughput while users might want to keep the original feature list as a reference.